simonweisenhorn/Personal-Website/content/authors/admin/_index.md

 title: Simon Weisenhorn
 ---

-I am a biostatistician at Ora, Inc., a contract research organization specializing in ophthalmology studies, where I lead statistical analyses for early to mid phase clinical trials, including studies on dry eye disease and retinitis pigmentosa.
-I am responsible for ensuring compliance with regulatory requirements, developing statistical analysis plans, and coordinating with large, cross-functional teams, including one based in Hyderabad, India.
+I am a biostatistician at Lindus Health.
+I am responsible for ensuring compliance with regulatory requirements, developing statistical analysis plans, and coordinating with large, cross-functional teams.
 I oversee the creation of key datasets, summaries, and graphical representations for clinical trial data, while maintaining a focus on data integrity, quality control, and timely project execution.
 Additionally, I represent the Statistical Operations Department at various regulatory and sponsor meetings

 I graduated from the University of North Carolina in Chapel Hill where I received my B.S. in Statistics and Analytics and a minor in Data Science.
 I went on to receive my Master of Statistics from North Carolina State University, but I am still a Tarheel at heart!